KatyaRobinson/100-days-of-code/log.md

 ### Day 43: February 23, 2017

 **Today's Progress**: Worked on the View.php and welcome.php pages of the MS website.
 Fixed the "Confirm" button to actually change the status of record.
 Made all dates in the past fade.
+Started commenting the code before I forgot everythign I did there.
+Restyled buttons on the View.php page (Confirm, Delete, Contact client) so they don't look so ugly.
+Restyled the View.php page completely.
+Added status to the appointment record and made it change the value according to the sctual status of the request.

 **Technology used**: PHP, jQuery

 **Thoughts:** As soon as I am done with the managing appointments functionality I will just go around and fix small inperfections.
 Then I will have Harry test the site.
 Then I will show it to the client.
 Can't wait to have it live and move on to something else!
 Yay!
+I decided to stop adding new features until I get feedback from client.

 **Link to work:** <a href="">Movement Source Website </a>